-We derive revenues primarily from online marketing services, which accounted for 98.9%, 99.8% and 99.9% of our total revenues in 2006, 2007 and 2008, respectively.
+We derive almost all of our revenues from online marketing services, which accounted for 99.8%, 99.9% and 99.9% of our total revenues in 2007, 2008 and 2009, respectively.
 We provide online marketing services to our P4P customers and tailored solutions customers.
-We generated approximately 99.9% of our total revenues in 2008 from online marketing services, a substantial majority of which was derived from our P4P services.
+A substantial majority of our revenues from online marketing services were derived from our P4P services.